carnivuth/computer_vision/pages/image_formation_acquisition/HOMOGRAPHY.md

 \end{bmatrix}= H\overset{\sim}M
 $$

+this is exploited in camera callibration with the [zhang's method](ZHANG_METHOD.md).

 ## PROPERTIES

 cause $\det{H} \neq 0$  two distinct images of a planar scene are related by homography